Cassian25/React-Tableau-UI-For-Visualization/README.md

-Here's the updated project description for your GitHub repository, including the additional features of filters, clearing data, downloads, and pop-ups:
+Here's the updated project description for your GitHub repository, including the feature of dragging and dropping headers from the sidebar into a container area to show the data of the dropped headers:

 ---